 Established in 2020, St Joseph Affordable Homes is an innovative Catholic building and construction social enterprise, its purpose is to improve life and employment outcomes for young Tasmanians.
 An initiative of the Archdiocese of Hobart, St Joseph Affordable Homes is delivering a training and employment program, including an in-house apprenticeship scheme for young people.
 The extensive social and affordable housing building programs of CatholicCare Tasmania and Centacare Evolve Housing are the building and construction projects for St Joseph Affordable Homes.
-We have a pipeline to build over 400 homes in Southern Tasmania in the next two years which will enable us to employ 20 young people, across a range of trades.
+In under three years of operation we have employed over 30 young people, across a range of trades.

 Young people looking for opportunities in building and construction are given life-skills and work readiness training, coaching, work experience, and employment opportunities - specifically employment as trade apprentices with St Joseph Affordable Homes.
 We employ and support trade apprentices who, as well as skills training, will receive one-on-one coaching and access to a range of wellbeing supports.
-Participants will participate in our already established Build Up Tassie initiative with Centacare Evolve Housing.
+All St Joseph Affordable Homes apprentices participate in Centacare Evolve Housing's Build Up Tassie Program.
 St Joseph Affordable Homes engages young people from all backgrounds, beliefs and circumstances.